 Asset backed lending (ABL) is an increasingly prominent area of private credit, offering investors a blend of yield, protection and diversification.
 In an environment marked by uncertainty and shifting market dynamics, ABL merits attention from those seeking capital preservation and uncorrelated sources of return.

 In the first of a three-part series on ABL, we explain the distinctive features of the loans and introduce the diversity of opportunities available.
 The second insight will examine in more detail why ABL is particularly well-positioned in 2026.
-Finally, we will highlight the unique aspects of LOIM’s Asset Backed Loan strategy and use case studies to show its potential value to a diversified credit allocation.
+Finally, we will highlight the particular aspects of LOIM’s Asset Backed Loan strategy and provide illustrative examples of the broad range of co-investment deals available to us.

 Asset backed lending (or asset-based finance/asset-backed credit as it is known in Europe, or specialty finance, as it is most commonly known in the US) refers to private credit investments backed by assets, which generate contractual cash flows.